Panthulamma: Cast

-Synopsis
+Plot

 Rajesh (Ranganadh) is a film actor who is widowed with a child.
 He is on the lookout for a teacher for his son.
 Rajesh's friend's (acted by Pradeep Shakthi) sister Sharada (Lakshmi) joins as the boys stay-at-home teacher.
 Rajesh is still very much attached to his late wife Sita (Deepa).
 He out on his work most of the time and house is run by his sister (Girija), who imposes her authority in the house by any means.
 Her doctor Sarat Babu helps her in carrying out some of her nefarious tasks.